Family Law With A Personal Touch In The Chicago Area Since 1978

 Although you may have an emotional attachment to your pet, Illinois divorce law considers pets as personal property.
 As a result, the court will decide which spouse gets custody of the pet, based on the equitable property division laws in the Illinois Marriage and Dissolution of Marriage Act.
 In cases where there is a dispute about the custody of the pet, you may be able to improve your chances of being awarded custody by:

 - Showing your financial interest in the pet by providing receipts for food, veterinary costs and other pet-related bills.

 - Demonstrating that your home is better equipped for the pet than your former spouse’s.
 This may be because your former spouse’s new home does not allow pets or has a yard that is of insufficient size for the pet.

 - Proving your emotional bond with the pet through the testimony of friends, family or neighbors.

 Although you may regard your pet as your child, Illinois courts do not have the same power to award visitation time or institute a “parenting plan” (or similar arrangement) with pets as they do with children.

 Determining What Is Best For Your Pets

-Since leaving the decision of pet custody up to the courts may not always lead to a desired result, it is important for divorcing couples to consider deciding this matter themselves in a pet custody agreement.
-In this type of agreement, couples can be as free and creative as they want in formulating a plan specifying how they will handle their pets' ownership, care and visitation after the divorce has been finalized.
+Since leaving the decision of pet custody up to the courts may not always lead to the desired result, it is important for divorcing couples to consider deciding this matter themselves in a pet custody agreement.
+In this type of agreement, couples can be as free and creative as they want in formulating a plan specifying how they will handle their pets’ ownership, care and visitation after the divorce has been finalized.

 If you are considering divorce and are worried about what will happen to your pet, you need the advice of an experienced property division attorney to present a convincing case to your ex-spouse and the court.
 Contact The Law Offices of Van A. Schwab at 312-702-1745 (in Chicago) or 847-208-4569 (in Skokie, Deerfield or Libertyville) or by sending an email.